- College of Nursing General Questions

 Will I be required to get immunizations?

 Both undergraduate and masters students are required to comply with the university policy regarding immunizations.
-Information about specific immunizations is available at Student Health Services Web site.
+Information about specific immunizations is available at Student Health Services site.

 Will I be required to have insurance?

 Both undergraduate and masters students are required to have professional liability insurance purchased through a student group policy.
 The cost of the malpractice insurance is part of your student fees when registering for a clinical nursing course.
+Some clinical facilities may require students to have health insurance before beginning clinical experience at their facilities.

 Will I be required to take a drug test or complete a criminal background screening?